 First impressions count in the digital world just as much as they do in real life and so your subject line – the first thing the recipient sees – is of utmost importance.
-Personalisation is also a great method of getting your audience attention.
+Personalisation is also an excellent method of getting your audience attention.
 The more personal you can get, the easier it is to build trust.
-You’ll also have a better chance of your emails being opened – research suggests that emails with a personalised subject line are 26% more likely to get opened.
-You can really pique the interest of the customer simply by including their name or their favourite products in the subject line.
+You'll also have a better chance of your emails being opened – research suggests that emails with a personalised subject line are 26% more likely to get opened.
+You can pique the interest of the customer simply by including their name or their favourite products in the subject line.
 You don’t just have to stick to subject lines however, you could personalise the imagery, product offering or call to action depending on the customer.

-Sending out blanket emails to thousands of email addresses in the hope someone will open it just isn’t enough these days.
+Sending out blanket emails to thousands of email addresses in the hope someone will open it isn’t enough these days.
 Most unsuccessful email marketing campaigns fail because the sender treated every email recipient the same.
 Gather as much data as you can, from geographic location to customer buying habits and then study that data and compile lists that you can target specific emails to accordingly.
-Since GDPR has come into force, many companies have seen a reduction in subscriber numbers so don’t forget to reward those who have remained loyal – perhaps an incentive to treat themselves or others.
+Since GDPR has come into force, many companies have seen a reduction in subscriber numbers, so don’t forget to reward those who have remained loyal – perhaps an incentive to treat themselves or others.

 Include a call to action

-There’s no point in sending out emails publicising your products or services if you don’t ask your customers to do something beyond window shop.
+There’s no point in sending out emails publicising your products or services if you don't ask your customers to do something beyond window shop.
 Remember the point of your email – to get customers to click through to your website and hopefully buy a product or service.
-It doesn’t really matter what the call to action is – from asking customers to fill out a survey to making a purchase or watching a video – just make sure you include one in every email.
+It doesn’t matter what the call to action is – from asking customers to fill out a survey to making a purchase or watching a video – make sure you include one in every email.

-What is the objective of the email marketing campaign and how will it help you achieve your business goals?
+What is the objective of the email marketing campaign, and how will it help you achieve your business goals?
 How will you measure the success of the marketing campaign?
 Set clear KPIs and work to those goals.

 Are you struggling to get results from your email marketing campaigns?
 Contact us to find out how the experts at Air Social digital marketing agency can help.